Skip to main content

 - Assurance Partner | HoganTaylor LLP

-This session will utilize an illustration of the Form 5500 return to perform a practical overview of Form 5500 and its related schedules, focusing on what auditors need to consider when determining if it is "substantially complete" and when compariing to audited financial statements.
+This session will use an illustration of the Form 5500 return to perform a practical overview of Form 5500 and its related schedules.
+Attendees will focus on what auditors need to consider when determining if the form is “substantially complete” and when comparing to audited financial statements.

 Learning Objectives:

-• Recognize material inconsistencies between the Form 5500 and the financial statements.
+• Identify material inconsistencies between Form 5500 and the financial statements.

-• Acquire practical insights and tips to efficiently review a Form 5500 through illustrative examples.
+• Analyze practical insights and tips to efficiently review a Form 5500 through illustrative examples.

-• Utilize the AICPA EBP AQC Form 5500 considerations for auditors as a resource when reviewing Form 5500.
+• Apply the AICPA EBP AQC Form 5500 considerations for auditors as a resource when reviewing Form 5500.

 2:45 PM – 3:35 PM EST